-NBOME applies criterion-referenced methods to establishing cut scores.
-Sometimes referred to as “absolute standards,” these are not norm-based or relative to the performance of other examinees.
+The NBOME applies criterion-referenced methods to establishing cut scores.
+Sometimes referred to as “absolute standards,” these are not norm-based or relative to the performance of other candidates.

-In the modified Angoff standard-setting procedure, panelists make judgments based on test content (e.g. the expected performance of a minimally qualified candidate on a given test item).
+In the modified Angoff standard-setting procedure, panelists make judgments based on test content (e.g., the expected performance of a minimally qualified candidate on a given test question).

 This approach is consistent with the approach used around the world by most testing organizations related to physician licensure.

 “I have been associated with many standard-setting initiatives over my 35 years in the educational assessment and credentialing exam fields.
 My impression is that your (standard-setting) study was one of the best that I have seen.
 You built your plan on best practices in the field, sought technical advice and used it, implemented the plan with sophistication and care, and finally, have comprehensively analyzed the results and nicely documented the process itself.”